zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 Censorships are trials.
 The world behaves especially with this new argument Behavior means.

-[APZ 78.4] (# apz78.4) # apz78.4 .ref .apz} "Nirvana by eliminating lust
+[APZ 78.4] (# apz78.4) # apz78.4 .ref .apz} "Nibbana by eliminating lust
-It is said that lust is the desire for images, sounds, smells, tastes, touches Nirvana is said to be the elimination of lust.
-Is lust Nirvana is said to be by appeasing the abstinence from detachment.
+It is said that lust is the desire for images, sounds, smells, tastes, touches Nibbana is said to be the elimination of lust.
+Is lust Nibbana is said to be by appeasing the abstinence from detachment.
 Uses.
 Declares.
 So the Blessed Ones declared.

 [Msdiv 79] (# msdiv79) # msdiv79 .ref .msdiv} (13-5)